Measurement and Comparisons: Distances, Time and Chances

 If you took the fastest manned spacecraft (Apollo 10), it would take you about 114,795 years in order to get to the Alpha Centauri system.

 Do you believe that we will ever get to the Alpha Centauri system?
 Tell me your thoughts or ideas, you can send me an email to email@example.com.

-I was not only wondering about distances, but also about sizes.
+I was not only wondering about distances but also about sizes.
 This next size comparison is one that I find to be very interesting and I thought that I’d share it with you.

-It’s quite interesting that 99.96% from the mass of the atom is contained within the nucleus, which is very small.
+It’s quite interesting that 99.96% of the mass of the atom is contained within the nucleus, which is very small.
 In order to give you some comparison on how small the nucleus of an atom is, read on:

 If the atom was the size of a football field, the nucleus is about the size of a fly, and the electrons would be swirling around the grades.
 However, the atom, which is extremely small, contains almost all of the mass from the atom.
 This means that everything else is empty space!

 Whenever we touch something, or something else touches us, what actually happens is that the empty space gets pushed closer, but we never actually touch anything, at least not at a quantum level.

 Now I’d like to talk about the size comparison of something orders of magnitude bigger.
 If our sun was the size of a red blood cell (7 microns), our galaxy, the Milky Way would be about the whole size of America, from the furthest North point in Canada down until the furthest southern point in Chile and Argentina.